PPGA 591C Lind Initiative Seminar

 WHAT: A 3-credit course

 WHO CAN APPLY: This is a competitive entry graduate course for UBC students from any faculty.
-Graduate students and undergraduates in their fourth year or above are encouraged to apply.
+Graduate students and fourth-year undergraduates are encouraged to apply.

-Applications for the 2023 seminar on “(Un)Civil Discourse” are now closed
+Applications for the 2024 Lind Seminar on Pop Politics are now CLOSED.

 Contact info: lind.initiative@ubc.ca